Maize-meal porridge

 The fat in corn

 Corn or maize as we call it in South Africa, has 2.1 grams of nutritious fat per cup (164g); not a lot.
-Roughly one-quarter is monounsaturated, and a half is a poly.
+Roughly one-quarter is excellent monounsaturated lipid and a half is a poly.

 About a tenth of that fat is saturated; there is zero-cholesterol.

-To keep the fatty acids in our food in balance we should make sure we are enjoying those that have a high monounsaturated content, notably from the olive and avocado.
+To keep the fatty acids in our food in balance we should make sure we are enjoying those that have a high monounsaturated content; notably from the olive, avocado and purslane.

-In addition we want to keep the omega-3 fraction high; flaxseeds and cold-water fish are the simplest sources.
+In addition we want to keep the omega-3 fraction high; flaxseeds and cold water fish are the cheapest and simplest sources.

 Traditionally